yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/cocos2d-x-guide.md

 And this leads to the biggst difference between Cocos2d-JS and Cocos Creator: How to extend node behavior?

-In Cocos2d-JS, developers can realize behavior extensions for various types of nodes.
-But in Cocos Creator, such operation is forbidden.
-All the extensions should be realized by adding components.
-The contest between inheritance and assembly is long-standing, which will not be discussed in detail here.
-But in componentized framework like Cocos Creator, assembly is the most natural extension method.
+In Cocos2d-JS, developers can extend Nodes.
+Cocos Creator does not allow this.
+All the extensions should be done by adding components.
+In a componentized framework like Cocos Creator, composition is the preferred extension method.

 For more information on the component system, please refer to chapters like [Node Component](../content-workflow/node-component.md) and [Components](../components/index.md), etc..